- Conditions

 References

-Nugteren, K. van & Winkel, D. (2008).
-Onderzoek en behandeling van spieraandoeningen en kuitpijn.
-Houten: Bohn Stafleu van Loghum.
+Nugteren, K. van & Winkel, D. (2008) Onderzoek en behandeling van spieraandoeningen en kuitpijn Houten: Bohn Stafleu van Loghum.